wp-plugins/social-slider/readme.txt

 Tags: social, widget, icons, links, bookmarking, bookmarks, bookmark, profile, profiles, facebook, google+, google, googleplus, google plus, plus, buzz, twitter, rss, newsletter, delicious, picasa, flickr, youtube, vimeo, goldenline, lastfm, digg, myspace, linkedin, orkut, blip.fm, deviantart, friendconnect, friendfeed, tumblr
 Requires at least: 2.9.0
 Tested up to: 3.2.1
-Stable tag: 7.0.0
+Stable tag: 7.0.1

 This plugin adds links to your social networking sites' profiles in a box floating at the left side of the screen.

 == Description ==

-= What is Social Icons Box? =
+= What is Social Slider? =

-The Social Icons Box plugin display on your blog an expandable box, that has links to your profiles in different social sites.
+The Social Slider plugin display on your blog an expandable box, that has links to your profiles in different social sites.

 By default, the box is attached to the left side of the browser window, but you can easily put it on the right side.